 Pellet Stoves with Verified Efficiencies

-Virtually all companies that make pellet stoves now have some with verified efficiencies on the EPA list, a msjot shift since May 2015.
+Virtually all companies that make pellet stoves now have some with verified efficiencies on the EPA list, a major shift since May 2015.
 Italian company Extraflame currently produces the two most efficient pellet stoves on the EPA list, at 87% and 85%.
 Aside from Extraflame, 14 other models have efficiencies above 80%.
-One of them is Ningboa (now owned by SMG Hearth and Home), a Chinese manufacturer who sells a 81% efficient, $1,500 stove.
-The Illinois-based company Seraph Industries, the first pellet stove company to voluntarily disclose its efficiencies, also makes an impressive 79% efficient pellet stove.

-The average efficiency of a pellet stoves is about 74% HHV, but many popular pellet stoves are between 55 - 65% efficient.
+The average efficiency of a pellet stoves is about 74% HHV, but many popular pellet stoves are between 58 and 65% efficient.
 Of the nearly 170 stoves with actual efficiencies, the only ones under 60% or over 85% are pellet stoves.

 For more background on this issue, see: